abhishek-yadav-cse/mini-Twitter-with-Spring-AOP/README.md

-* @return the message that has been shared with the biggest number of different followers when it is successfully tweaked.
+* @return the message that has been shared with the biggest number of different followers when it is successfully tweeted.
 If the same message (based on string equality) has been tweeted more than once, it is considered as different message for this purpose.
 Return based on dictionary order if there is a tie.
 */